BattletechModders/LowVisibility/README.md

 ### ECM

-ECM components generate an aura around the carrier unit.
-Any friendly unit within the bubble receives an **ECM Shield** effect.
+ECM components generate an bubble of interference around the carrier unit.
+The carrier has an **ECM Carrier** effect, while friendly units within the bubble receives an **ECM Shield** effect.
 Enemy units within the bubble receive an **ECM Jamming** effect.

+* For each point of **ECM Carrier**, attackers gain a +1 attack penalty and -1 sensors identification check.
+The emitter gains a 0.05 ***increase* to their signature, making it easier for them to be located.
+* For each point of **ECM Shield**, attackers gain a +1 attack penalty and -1 sensors identification check.
+The target gains a 0.05 *decrease* to their signature, making it harder for them to be located.
+* For each point of **ECM Jamming** on a target, the target suffers a -1 penalty to any sensors identification check they make.

-If there are multiple ECM sources a target uses the strongest modifier, +1 for each additional emitter.
+Both **ECM Jamming** and **ECM Shield** modifiers apply when a jammed source attempts to locate a shielded target.
+If there are multiple ECM sources the strongest modifier is used, +1 for each additional source.
 You can change the modifier for multiplier emitters can be modified by changing `MultipleJammerPenalty`.

-For each point of **ECM Shield** on a target, attackers gain a +1 attack penalty and -1 sensors identification check.
-The target gains a 0.05 increase to their signature, making it easier for them to be located.

-For each point of **ECM Jamming** on a target, the target suffers a -1 penalty to any sensors identification check they make.

-If a source with **ECM Jamming** is attempting to identify a target protected by **ECM Shield**, both modifiers apply.
+#### ECM Components

-To enable ECM on a component, define the following effects on the componentDef:
+To create an ECM  component, define the following effects on a componentDef.
+You should change the *Description* elements to better match your mod's language and tone.

 ```
+      {
+            "durationData" : {
+                "duration": -1,
+                "stackLimit": 1
+            },
+            "targetingData" : {
+                "effectTriggerType" : "Passive",
+                "specialRules" : "Aura",
+                "effectTargetType" : "AlliesWithinRange",
+                "range" : 60.0,
+                "forcePathRebuild" : false,
+                "forceVisRebuild" : false,
+                "showInTargetPreview" : false,
+                "showInStatusPanel" : false
+            },
+            "effectType" : "StatisticEffect",
+            "Description" :
+            {
+				"Id" : "LV_ECM_SHIELD_L4",
+				"Name" : "Shielded by ECM",
+				"Details" : "Applies a +4 penalty to attackers.",
+				"Icon" : "uixSvgIcon_status_ECM-missileDef"
+            },
+            "statisticData" :
+            {
+				"statName" : "LV_ECM_SHIELD",
+				"operation": "Int_Add",
+				"modValue": "4",
+				"modType": "System.Int32"
+            },
+            "nature" : "Buff"
+        },
+        {
+            "durationData" : {
+                "duration": -1,
+                "stackLimit": 1
+            },
+            "targetingData" : {
+                "effectTriggerType" : "Passive",
+                "specialRules" : "NotSet",
+                "effectTargetType" : "Creator",
+                "range" : 0.0,
+                "forcePathRebuild" : false,
+                "forceVisRebuild" : true,
+                "showInTargetPreview" : true,
+                "showInStatusPanel" : true
+            },
+            "effectType" : "StatisticEffect",
+            "Description" :
+            {
+                "Id" : "LV_ECM_CARRIER_L4",
+                "Name" : "ECM CARRIER",
+                "Details" : "Provides an ECM bubble that grants +4 penalty to attackers.",
+                "Icon" : "uixSvgIcon_status_ECM-ghost"
+            },
+            "statisticData" :
+            {
+				"statName" : "LV_ECM_CARRIER",
+				"operation": "Int_Add",
+				"modValue": "4",
+				"modType": "System.Int32"
+            },
+            "nature" : "Buff"
+        },
+        {
+            "durationData" : {
+                "duration": -1,
+                "stackLimit": -1,
+				"uniqueEffectIdStackLimit": 1
+            },
+            "targetingData" : {
+                "effectTriggerType" : "Passive",
+                "specialRules" : "Aura",
+                "effectTargetType" : "EnemiesWithinRange",
+                "range" : 100.0,
+                "forcePathRebuild" : false,
+                "forceVisRebuild" : true,
+                "showInTargetPreview" : false,
+                "showInStatusPanel" : false
+            },
+            "effectType" : "StatisticEffect",
+            "Description" :
+            {
+				"Id" : "LV_ECM_JAM_L3",
+				"Name" : "ECM Jammer",
+				"Details" : "Reduces target details by -4.",
+				"Icon" : "uixSvgIcon_action_sensorlock"
+            },
+            "statisticData" :
+            {
+				"statName" : "LV_ECM_JAMMED",
+				"operation": "Int_Add",
+				"modValue": "3",
+				"modType": "System.Int32"
+            },
+            "nature" : "Debuff"
+        },
 ```

 ### Active Probes